Hou Dejian: Life as a dissident

 After the 1989 events at Tiananmen, Hou Dejian disappeared from the public eye to avoid the crackdown on so called "counterrevolutionaries" who had participated in the protest.
-While rumors swirled of his whereabouts, Hou had took refuge in the Australian embassy, and spent 72 days under its protection, during which he told Australian embassy staff what had occurred at the square.
+While rumors swirled of his whereabouts, Hou had taken refuge in the Australian embassy, and spent 72 days under its protection, during which he told Australian embassy staff what had occurred at the square.
 Following his emergence out of hiding, Hou gave an interview to media discussing his role in the evacuation of the square.
 He stated: "During the whole withdrawal process I didn't see a single student, either citizen or soldier killed in the square.
 Nor did I see any armored personnel carriers rolling over people."
 Contradicting student leaders like Chai Ling and appearing to take the Chinese government's side of the story, Hou was aware that his interview would cause outrage among many protesters, and he was correct.
 Although the news release was clearly "slanted" in order to emphasize that no one had been killed in the clearing of the square, he questioned the people who had thought he was lying about his story.
 Hou asked: "are we going to use lies to attack an enemy who lies?
 Aren't facts powerful enough?
 To tell lies against our enemy's lies only satisfies our need to vent our anger, but it's a dangerous thing to do."

 Through interviews with foreign media, Hou took a much more critical approach of the government.
 According to the Wall Street Journal, among the 1.1 billion people in China in 1990, Hou Dejian was the only individual to utter "in public the criticisms of the state that many Chinese share[d] but dare not speak."
 Andrew Higgins, a Beijing correspondent for the Independent, a British daily, stated that Hou was "the only real interview in town."
 China initially accepted his opposition, giving the impression that those who challenged the state would not face consequences.
 However, on June 1, 1990, Hou, along with Gao Xin and Zhou Duo, cancelled a news conference in which they intended to speak up against the government.
-According to Linda Jaivin, the news conference was intended to reaffirm Hou and the others’ "commitment to the principles of rationality, tolerance, and non-violence."
+According to Linda Jaivin, the news conference was intended to reaffirm Hou and the others' "commitment to the principles of rationality, tolerance, and non-violence."
 It also acted as a petition for the release of Liu Xiaobo and other so called black hands that took part in the 1989 protests.
 When reporters arrived at Hou's home, they found a written message stating that he had cancelled the conference due to personal matters.
 Prior to the news conference the three dissidents were detained, forcing Hou Dejian to negotiate the terms of their release with authorities.
 When the government promised not to detain the three dissidents, Hou agreed to be deported to Taiwan.
 After his deportation Hou moved to New Zealand and began writing books and screenplays.